The Meeting Tree

-The Meeting Tree is a former Australian electronic music duo made up of Joyride (born Rowan Dix) and Raph Lauren.
+The Meeting Tree were an Australian electronic music duo made up of Joyride (born Rowan Dix) and Raph Lauren.
 Their EP R U A Cop was nominated for a 2015 ARIA Award for Best Urban Album.

 After releasing their final EP in 2016, the duo created The Meeting Tree Podcast.
-In 2021 the duo announced a premium subscription to their podcast, as well as an apparel collection featuring limited release items.
+In 2021, the duo announced a premium subscription to their podcast as well as an apparel collection featuring limited-release items.